philipmuller/Scarpetta/README.md

 TODO: 3 key challenges faced during the project

-TODO: 3 key learning moments from working on the project
+TODO: 3 key learning moments from working on the project I learned about normalization in Firestore, which I hate with burning passion.

 TODO: list of dependencies and their versions (from pubspec.yaml)